okfn/ibp-explorer/README.md

 * Clone this repository.
 * Install [Node.js](http://nodejs.org).
+* Set the environment variables needed for `ibp-explorer-data-client` in `.env`.
+See https://github.com/okfn/ibp-explorer-data-client.
 * Run `npm install` in the root directory of this repo to install dependencies.
-* Run `npm run build:dev` to bundle the front-end.
-This also watches for changes in the code and automatically re-bundles the code.
-Leave this running if you need the auto re-bundling.
+* Run `npm run build:dev` to bundle the front-end for the explorer and build the tracker.
+If you want to watch for code changes use `npm run build:dev:watch`.
+This will also start the server.
-* Set the environment variables (you can also set them inline with `npm run start` if you don't want to export them):
-  * `PORT` if you want to change the dafult port of the server which is 8080
-  * `TRACKER_URL` currently the tracker is implemented in an iframe.
-Use full URL, for example `http://localhost:3000`
+  * Run `npm run build:dev:tracker` or `npm run build:dev:tracker:watch` to do the same **only** for the tracker.
+  * Run `npm run build:dev:explorer` or `npm run build:dev:explorer:watch` to do the same **only** for the explorer.
 * Run `npm run start` to start the node server.
-* Point your browser at http://localhost:8080.
+* Point your browser at http://localhost:3000.

 To deploy:

 * Get the above working.
-* Kill `npm run start` and `npm run build:dev`.
+* Kill any running processes from `ibp-explorer`.
-* Set production `PORT` and `TRACKER_URL`.
+* Set production `PORT`
-* Run `npm run build:production`.
-This will build minified version of the front-end and run the node server.
+* Run `npm run build:prod`.
+This will build minified version of the tracker and the explorer.

 Environment variables: